-A bar manager’s salary depends on experience, location, and bar concept.
+A bar manager’s salary depends on experience, location, and the bar concept.
+And if they're a good bar manager, of course!
 For example, the average bar manager salary in California is just over $54,000.
-While the average bar manager salary in Illinois is just under $43,000.
+While the average bar manager salary in Illinois is just under $43,000 as of 2019.
 Cost of living plays a big part in salary.
 Keep that in mind as you read on about national averages.

 So without further ado, let’s look at how much a bar manager makes in a year.
 Then we'll look at how bar managers get paid and whether or not salaried managers can take tips.

 How Much Does a Bar Manager Make a Year?

 We took the average bar manager salary from the five largest nationwide employment websites and averaged that for a truly representative number.
 The average bar manager salary in the U.S. is $45,383 per year.